-I love the spicy kick from chorizo.
+I love the spicy kick from chorizo in these bacon-wrapped Mexican potatoes.
 But, if you don’t, you can easily change these potatoes up to be a little more mellow by making them Italian-style.
 Substitute crumbled cooked mild Italian sausage for the chorizo, mozzarella for the queso fresco, and sour cream for the crema.
 Excellent!

 Brush potatoes with oil and season with salt and pepper.
 Place on a foil-lined baking sheet and roast until tender, 20-30 minutes.
 Remove and let cool.